 If you are looking to upgrade your backyard with a pool or patio set, make sure you get ample protective fencing to keep unwanted visitors from accessing or tampering with these features.
 When installing fencing, I recommend making it tall enough to mitigate the risk of anyone trying to climb over the fence.

 Fencing options made of aluminum or wire are incredibly affordable and perfect for safety and protection but also lack a certain aesthetic quality.
-Other fencing options such as hedging or glass fencing can up the value of your home while still keeping you safe and secure.
+Other fencing options such as mesh fencing can up the value of your home while still keeping you safe and secure.

 7. No Motion-Sensor Lighting around the perimeter of the home